CDFER/ESP32-On-Device-Training-Demo/README.md

 This demo showcases the training of a neural network using the AIfES Library (Artificial Intelligence for Embedded Systems) on an ESP32 board.
 The network is trained to learn the XOR (Exclusive OR) gate function.

+This code is based on an example from Fraunhofer-IMS/AIfES_for_Arduino, refactored for readability by using Printf, simplifying language, and clear comments, while maintaining a concise line count.

 **Overview**
 ------------